Characters: Doctor Who Villains

 - Villainous Breakdown: Suffers from this twice.
 First in "The Three Doctors" when Omega realizes that he no longer exists outside his force of will, and again in "Arc of Infinity" when he realizes that the copy of the Doctor's body is falling apart.
 Both times result in the typical "blow it all up" behavior.

 - Woobie, Destroyer of Worlds: He pretty much rolls around in the trope.
 His confusion when running around in Amsterdam, while wearing the Doctor's body, is nothing short of adorable.
+The Third Doctor even feels upset about destroying him, saying he gave him the only freedom he could.

 Today the Kaled race is ended, consumed in a fire of war but, from its ashes will rise a new race, the supreme creature, the ultimate conquerer of the universe, the Dalek!!!